GenesisEducationKyiv/software-engineering-school-5-0-volodymyr-malishevskyi/docs/ADR/ADR-002-Backend-Technology-Stack.md

 - **Performance for I/O-Bound Operations:** Node.js's event-driven, non-blocking I/O model is well-suited for applications like this one, which involve many network requests (to external APIs, database) and client interactions.
 - **Developer Productivity & Ecosystem:**
   - **JavaScript/TypeScript:** A vast talent pool and a massive ecosystem of libraries via npm.
-Using TypeScript across both frontend ([`frontend/src/main.ts`](frontend/src/main.ts)) and backend ([`backend/src/app.ts`](../../backend/src/app.ts)) can streamline development and knowledge sharing.
-  - **Express.js:** A minimal and flexible framework ([`backend/src/app.ts`](../../backend/src/app.ts)) that is widely adopted, well-documented, and has a rich middleware ecosystem.
+  - **Express.js:** A minimal and flexible framework that is widely adopted well-documented, and has a rich middleware ecosystem.
   - **TypeScript:** Provides static typing, leading to fewer runtime errors, improved code maintainability, better tooling (autocompletion, refactoring), and easier collaboration on larger codebases.
-The entire backend is developed in TypeScript ([`backend/tsconfig.json`](backend/tsconfig.json)).
-  - **Prisma:** A modern, type-safe ORM ([`backend/prisma/schema.prisma`](../../backend/prisma/schema.prisma)) that simplifies database interactions, provides excellent TypeScript integration (e.g., auto-generated types for query results), and handles migrations effectively.
-This is evident in services like [`backend/src/modules/subscription/subscription.service.ts`](../../backend/src/modules/subscription/subscription.service.ts).
+  - **Prisma:** A modern, type-safe ORM that simplifies database interactions, provides excellent TypeScript integration (e.g., auto-generated types for query results), and handles migrations effectively.
 - **Unified Language:** Using TypeScript for both frontend and backend can reduce context switching for developers and allow for shared code/types in the future if a monorepo structure is further leveraged.
 - **Scalability:** Node.js applications can be scaled horizontally by running multiple instances behind a load balancer.
 The non-blocking nature helps handle many concurrent connections.
 - **Community Support:** All chosen technologies have large, active communities, ensuring ample resources, tutorials, and third-party packages.